certara/pyDarwin/docs/Overview.rst

 cat and which is a dog.

 In contrast, unsupervised learning has no labeled training set.
 Linear regression is a simple example of supervised learning.
 There is an input (X's) and an output (Y's) and the algorithm identified patterns that match the inputs to the output (intercept and slope(s)).
+However, looking for the best independent variables to include in a linear regression model is an unsupervised learning problem, there is not training set of examples with the "correct" list of independnet variables to include.
-The traditional model selection/building process for pop pk models is unsupervised.
+The traditional model selection/building process for pop pk models is similarly unsupervised.
 There is no "labeled" training data set, no collection of data sets that are known to be 1 compartment, with Volume~WT.
 Rather each data set is a new learning and the algorithm must discover relationships based just on that data set.
 In the case of model selection, the inputs (X's) are the "features" of the model search (not the model, but the model search) (number of compartments, covariates, random effects etc) and the output is some measure of model goodness.